UniMath/agda-unimath/src/trees/elementhood-relation-coalgebras-polynomial-endofunctors.lagda.md

 polynomial endofunctor, We say that **`x` is an element of `y`**, i.e., `x ∈ y`, if there is an element `b : B (shape y)` equipped with an identification `component y b ＝ x`.
-Note that this elementhood relation of an arbitrary coalgebra needs not be irreflexive.
+Note that this elementhood relation of an arbitrary coalgebra need not be irreflexive.

 By the elementhood relation on coalgebras we obtain for each coalgebra a directed graph.